bitplane/bitplane.net/log/2025/01/uh-halp-data/index.md

 Yeah, right.

-With 40,000 programs to run, you run into a lot of badly behaving ones, ones that existed 60 years ago, ones that expect people in their problem domain to expect certain things.
+With 40,000 programs to run, you run into a lot of badly behaving ones.
+Ones that existed 60 years ago, ones that expect people in their problem domain to expect or put up with certain things.
 There's a lot of variation.

 * Older BSD type commands keep their help in the manual and see `--help` as flags `-` `e` `l` `p`, and fail.
-* Some programmers have apparently never even heard of the command line or expect anyone to ask for help outside their long dead website
+* Some programmers have apparently never even heard of the command line or expect anyone to ask for help outside their long dead website.
 * Some like to open an interactive terminal and block forever.
 * Some will eat your stdin, so you can't just use `read` - you need to pipe `/dev/null` into them.